 What the industry is sure about is that voice assistants are the next big marketing trend.

 “We’re talking to advertisers now about how they start thinking about having a sonic identity as more and more opportunities are not going to be about the screen, they’re going to be more about the voice,” said Marco Bertozzi, Spotify’s vice president, head of sales europe & multi-market sales.

 Mondelez and Thomas Sabo also told Marketing Week they are beginning to explore opportunities with voice assistants.

-“I don’t think we’ve done much in that space but obviously, like any emerging technology, there’s a lot of buzz around voice right now and we should be looking at it,” said Debora Kayoma, CMO of Mondelez’s European arm.
+“I don’t think we’ve done much in that space but obviously, like any emerging technology, there’s a lot of buzz around voice right now and we should be looking at it,” said Debora Koyama, CMO of Mondelez’s European arm.

 “I’m working on a platform now to try and engage our brands and marketers with more progressive or the latest technologies including voice, AI, VR and AR, and all those emerging, promising platforms.”

 One step further and there are talks of voice tech being able to communicate visually via projectors or by sending images to people’s phones.

 Don’t bet against the VR and AR revolution that is going to happen.